LukasCCB/filament-balance-header/readme.md

 You can customize any behaviour via the plugin object.

 ### Customizing the view
-Use `php artisan vendor:publish --tag="filament-api-balance-header-views"` to publish the view to the `resources/views/vendor/filament-api-balance-header` folder.
+Use `php artisan vendor:publish --tag="filament-balance-header-views"` to publish the view to the `resources/views/vendor/filament-balance-header` folder.
 After this you can customize it as you wish!

 ### Visibility